Multibank Letterbox Guide

 No cladding will leave the bolts and rivets that we use to assemble to bank exposed on the outside and is the cheapest option.
 This is available for all installation and mounting types.

-Basic cladding will cover the boxes with a 1mm sheet of aluminium that surrounds the bank.
+Basic cladding will cover the top and sides of the boxes with a 1mm sheet of aluminium that surrounds the bank.
 This provides a nice smooth look and is also a bit sturdier and vandal resistant.
 This can be put on post mounted or wall mounted banks, but is not necessary for recessed or through wall installations.

 1mm thick cladding on multibank